San Francisco Fifty Years Ago

 The Tao of Fishing

-For the next couple of weeks we are going on a pack trip in the southern Sierra.
-Nothing startling.
-We don’t intend to make fires by striking two photographers together, sleep in trees, or dine on muddy dandelions.
-Just a square type outing,
+For the next couple of weeks we are going on a pack trip in the southern

 We will go to Mineral King, above Visalia on the edge of Sequoia National Park, and ride over the hump and have the man leave us with a couple of donkeys.
-From there on we’ll travel or “set” as we please.
-If we don’t want to pack up the donkeys and travel, the children can ride them around the meadows.
-It’s the finest part of the Sierra, the high plateau and peak country just west of Mt.
+From there on well travel or set as we please.
+If we dont want to pack up the donkeys and travel, the children can ride them around the meadows.
+Its the finest part of the Sierra, the high plateau and peak country just west of Mt.
 Whitney.
 If you get off the main trails, as you can with donkeys, it is still pretty unspoiled.

 I know plenty of places where there are beautiful lonely lakes, lots of fish, good feed for the donkeys, and few or no people passing by all summer.
 There are all kinds of peaks to climb if we want to climb them, some you can ride a horse up, others amongst the trickiest in the country.